amazon-science/nl2sql-omop-cdm/docs/_sources/model.results.rst.txt

 Model Performance Results
 =========================

-In this POC, there are two metrics used to evaluate the model:
+In this project, there are two metrics used to evaluate the model:

 1. Exact-matching (Logical-form) Accuracy:
 The percentage of the predicted queries having the exact match with the ground truth queries.